linhnt31/linhnt31.github.io/_pages/misc.md

 + Many also shared their struggles with loneliness and how they’ve learned to cope with it, e.g., working in the park, resting, traveling around, calling the family,... while most people like working from home due to constraints like living far from the office, transportation,..., I also met people where their office is the same like us, where people like coming to the office and talking to people ^^.

 + Your success often depends on having a kind supervisor, someone who treats you with mutual respect, listens, is patient, and truly cares about your growth.

+> Last but not least, everyone has their own challenges and struggles, so **none of us are alone in this interesting yet demanding journey**.
+Be brave, stay resilient, and don’t hesitate to open up to people you trust, to seek advice, support, or simply a few words of encouragement.

 ## SFI ADVANCE CRT Research Summer School, Jun.
 2024